Back-to-back homers lift Mariners over streaking Twins in series finale

 Servais ain’t putting that half-inning away, either.

-But perhaps he’ll take solace in a handful of bright spots for Seattle.
+But perhaps he’ll take solace in a handful of bright spots for the Mariners.
 Take Kikuchi, for example.
 Despite that unfortunate fifth inning, the Mariners’ 27-year-old rookie lefty allowed just five hits and one earned run in six innings, walking two and striking out six.
+He has surrendered just six earned runs over 17 2/3 innings in his last five starts, striking out 26 while walking only six.

+“(It was) an outstanding outing by Yusei Kikuchi again.
+He’s on a really good roll,” Servais said.
+“I thought he made some nice adjustments in how we went after them.
+The Twins have been killing the baseball, and he made some adjustments today.”

+Or did he?
+Kikuchi (3-1) said that his success on Sunday hinged not on what he changed, but what he didn’t.

+“For the past three days I saw them as a hot-hitting team right now; they’re really strong against the fastball,” Kikuchi said through a translator.
+“My strong point is actually my fastball, too, so it doesn’t mean I’m not going to throw it.
+I was just trying to kind of overwhelm them with my fastball.”

+Reliever Brandon Brennan did the same, striking out three in two scoreless innings.
+Roenis Elias allowed two hits and a run in the ninth, before coaxing outfielder Jonathan Schoop into a deep fly out on the warning track to end the game.

-Relievers Brandon Brennan struck out three in two scoreless innings as well.
-And the Mariners miraculously took their first lead of the four-game series in the fourth inning on Sunday, when Edwin Encarnacion and Domingo Santana laced back-to-back doubles.
+The Mariners took their first lead of the series in the fourth inning Sunday, when Edwin Encarnacion and Domingo Santana laced back-to-back doubles.
+And, speaking of Encarnacion, the 36-year-old veteran’s home-run parrot trot made an appearance in the seventh inning, when its owner extended his mighty arms and sent a three-run dinger into the left field seats to extend the Mariners’ lead to 7-3.

-Oh, and speaking of Encarnacion, the 36-year-old veteran’s home run parrot made an appearance in the seventh inning on Sunday, when its owner extended his mighty arms and sent a 3-run dinger into the left field seats to extend the Mariners’ lead to 7-3.
-Encarnacion finished 3-for-4 with three RBI and two runs scored in the win, and he made a pair of diving catches at first base as well.
+Encarnacion finished 3 for 4 with three RBI and two runs scored, and he made a pair of diving catches at first base as well.

+“What a game by EE, Edwin Encarnacion,” Servais said.
+“Putting the EE in the lineup card every day is fun, but he’s a pro.
+He hadn’t played a ton of first base before this season in his recent career.
+It was a really good effort out there, quality at-bats.
+The home run was our friend today, and he got a big one at the end to give us a little cushion.”

 Of course, none of that negates Saturday’s Minnesota massacre, or the Mariners’ 5-12 record thus far in the month of May.
 Servais still has problems to solve up and down his lineup.